-The message is clear: to have a chance at a liveable planet for our children and grandchildren, we need to break our addiction to fossil fuels, and leave the majority of the world’s remaining reserves in the ground.
+To have a chance at a livable planet for our children and grandchildren, we need to break our addiction to fossil fuels now and leave the majority of the world’s remaining reserves in the ground.

 There is now also an overwhelming consensus that climate protection is affordable and achievable with already-available technology and modest lifestyle changes.
-To get there, we need to say ‘no’ to Kinder Morgan’s tar sands pipeline and other dirty fossil fuel projects, and ‘yes’ to a clean energy future of stable local jobs, connected communities, and clean air and water.
+To get there, we need to say ‘no’ to the trans mountain pipeline and other dirty fossil fuel projects, and ‘yes’ to a clean energy future of stable local jobs, connected communities, and clean air and water.